What is the outlook for a person with MS?

-- Muscle weakness and spasms
+- muscle weakness and spasms

-- Blurred or double vision
+- blurred or double vision

-- Changes in mood
+- changes in mood

-- Difficulty with thinking clearly
+- difficulty with thinking clearly

-- Loss of control of bladder and bowel function
+- loss of control of bladder and bowel function

 Muscle weakness and spasms can cause problems with speech, coordination, and balance.